Data Protected - Sweden

 For example, there will be no obligation to get approval for the use of Standard Contractual Clauses (though it is possible some supervisory authorities may want to be notified of their use).
 In contrast, it will be necessary to get approval to rely on binding corporate rules, and the supervisory authority must be informed of transfers made using the minor transfers exemption

 Use of binding corporate rules

 The GDPR places binding corporate rules on a statutory footing.
 It will be possible to obtain authorisation from one supervisory authority (subject to approval through the consistency mechanism) that will cover transfers from anywhere in the EU.

-In Sweden, no binding corporate rules from any Swedish companies have been approved by the Data Protection Authority.
-However, the Data Protection Authority is currently reviewing a small number of applications for authorisation to use binding corporate rules.
+In Sweden, a small number of Swedish companies have had their applications for authorisation to use binding corporate rules approved by the Swedish Authority for Privacy Protection.
 Further, several companies with activity in Sweden are subject to such rules, as part of a group where the parent company has obtained approval in another EU member state.